Emsisoft Management Console is made for network administrators, managed service providers and IT professionals and provides centralized remote

 Add devices to a workspace

-Go to your workspace overview panel and click the ‘Add Device’ button.
+Go to your workspace overview panel and click the ‘Download & install protection’ button.

-- Install protection on this device Select that option to download your workspace-specific installer right away.
+- Download Select that option to download your workspace-specific installer right away.
 After installation, the device will show up in your ‘Devices’ list right away.
 No separate license activation or user account login is required.

 - Send download instructions by email Select that option to invite others to add their devices to your workspace.
 E.g. members of your organization who are instructed to install Emsisoft protection, or your clients if you are a managed service provider.The invitation email contains your personalized download link.